 - Freshly ground pepper to taste

-Meanwhile, heat the margarine in a small skillet.
+- Meanwhile, heat the Earth Balance or oil in a small skillet.
 Add the onion and sauté over medium-low heat until translucent.
-Add the garlic and sauté over low heat for 2 to 3 minutes, until golden.
+Add the garlic and sauté over low heat for 2 to 3 minutes, until both are golden.
 Remove from the heat and transfer to a food processor.

-Note: This works well with the traditional fettuccine, and is also nice with spinach ribbons, pappardelle, whole wheat pastas, medium or small seashells, and vegetable-filled tortellini.
+Note: This works well with the traditional fettuccine, and is also nice with spinach ribbons, pappardelle, whole wheat pastas, or vegetable-filled tortellini.